 However, EA has mostly stuck to releasing each Sims game as a PC exclusive for the first few years.

-So if we do see The Sims 5 on next-gen consoles, it may take another couple years.
+So if we do see The Sims 5 on next-gen consoles, it may take another couple of have years.

 However, this isn’t definite and with both the PS5 and Xbox 2020 set to break new boundaries in the gaming world, EA may well adopt a different strategy that encompasses the new consoles.